ScottEKendall/Microsoft-Platform-SSO/README.md

-## Plaform SSO Repository ##
+## Platform SSO with Microsoft Entra ##

-This repository is designed to accomodate everything Micdrosoft Platform SSO related.
-My goal is to try and consolidate everything that an admin needs to be aware of when migrating users to Platform SSO for macOS Sequoia and higher.
-I am hoping for other contributors in this repo to make this a central repository for everything related to this extension.
-I will be posting the information that I have concerning JAMF MDM, but others are welcome to post about configuration files / processes for other MDMs.
+This repository is designed to consolidate everything a Jamf Pro admin might need to configure Platform SSO with Microsoft Entra, and to migrate existing Macs.
+I am hoping for other contributors to help make this repo a useful source of information for everything related to this framework.
+The repo currently focuses on using Platform SSO with the Jamf Pro MDM, but others are welcome to share configuration files, processes, and best practices for other MDMs.

 <p align="center">
   <img src="./PlatformSSO_Icon.jpg" />